Are you ready to get stuffed like a turkey with the best gluten free southern cornbread stuffing?

 - 1 tsp salt

-Bake in a muffin pan until golden brown about 15 minutes or until the cornbread springs back when pressed.
+- Bake in a greased muffin pan until golden brown about 15 minutes or until the cornbread springs back when pressed.

-Meanwhile in a large bowl, crumble with your hands or dice the cornbread into equal-sized portions.
+- Meanwhile, in a large bowl crumble 4 1/2 cups worth of cornbread with your hands or dice the cornbread into equal-sized portions.

 Bon Appetit Ya’ll,